 This route in July and August started out as a plan to join my sisters in Ocean Shores, Washington over my sister’s birthday.
 The idea was to deliver the Shutterfly photobooks that Mom and I had crafted for both of my sisters, with help from so many others.

 While in Washington, why not see the National Parks in the area?
-Reservations were scarce with only a few-months notice but Bruce got sites that were close to the targeted destinations.
+Part one of a trilogy of articles starts in Mount Saint Helens.
+With only a few-months notice, reservations were scarce, but Bruce got sites that were close to the targeted destinations.

 Mount Saint Helens